-Honestly, I don’t think I ever really started going out.
+Honestly, I do not think I ever really started going out.
 I was always DJing at something.
 I started DJing at 15.
 The reason why I was out was because I was playing.

 - Was it your stepbrother, Wayne Williams, who got you into DJing?

-In those days there weren’t many straight people going to clubs at all.
+In those days there were not many straight people going to clubs at all.
 Wayne started the Chosen Few Disco Corp. years before I got involved.
-All I know about it is that Batman, Jamie Shelton [and others] were either throwing parties, DJing at parties or both.
-I’m not quite sure, prior to that.
-When I got involved, which was in about ’77 or ’78, we started DJing at parties and they weren’t involved.
+All I know about it is that Batman, Jamie Shelton and others were throwing parties, DJing at parties or both.
+I'm not quite sure, prior to that.
+When I got involved, which was in about '77 or '78, we started DJing at parties and they were not involved.
 It was just Wayne and I.

-We were playing more popular stuff like funk, James Brown, Parliament, Heatwave’s “Boogie Nights” and “The Grooveline.”
-In the beginning we weren’t playing disco at all.
-Maybe Donna Summer – it was generally more commercial stuff.
-The disco part of it didn’t come until probably ’78.
-Officially it was just a couple of parties here and there for people like The Doctors, which was this dance group organisation over at Mendel Catholic High School.
-I think the first party I DJed at was their party at a place called, I think, the Burning Spear.
-We did very well and were getting calls from people in high schools for sock hops, but it was still more commercially minded.
-We didn’t start playing the disco until we got more popular.
+We were playing more popular stuff like funk, James Brown, Parliament, Heatwave's "Boogie Nights" and "The Grooveline."
+In the beginning we were not playing disco at all.
+Maybe Donna Summer - it was generally more commercial stuff.
+The disco part of it did not come until probably '78.
+Officially it was just like The Doctors, which was this dance group organization at Mendel Catholic High School.
+I think the first party I was called a party at a place, I think, the Burning Spear.
+We were very well and we were getting calls from people in high schools for sock hops, but it was still more commercially minded.
+We did not start playing the disco until we got more popular.

 - Did you know about Frankie Knuckles and the Warehouse then?

 I knew nothing about that.
 It was a completely different world.
-I didn’t know anything about the gay scene at all.
+I did not know anything about the gay scene at all.
 I was only 16 years old.
 It was not on my radar at all.
-Wayne used to go hear Ron Hardy at Den One.
-It’s one thing I like to try and clear up with every interview I do.
-Everyone thinks this thing started with Frankie but it didn’t.
+Wayne used to go to Ron Hardy at Den One.
+It's one thing I like and try to clear up with every I do.
+Everyone thinks this thing started with Frankie but it did not.
 It started with Ron.
-He was the person who started playing that style of music long before Frankie got to Chicago.
+He was the person who started playing that style or music long before Frankie got to Chicago.
 Ron moved to Los Angeles at one point.
 He was there for a while.
-That’s where I met him in 1982.
+That's where I with him in 1982.

 - What was Ron Hardy doing in Los Angeles?

-I’m not exactly sure.
-I went to school there at the University of Southern California and the music out there was horrible.
+I'm not exactly sure.
+I went to school at the University of California and the music out there was horrible.
 We were playing really cool underground, deep stuff and everything out there was really discouraging.
-When I came back – which was March or April of ’82 – sometime within that next six months to a year is when Ronnie came back.
+When I came back - which was March or April or '82 - sometime when Ronnie came back.
 Then he was at the Music Box.
 The Warehouse had shut down, Frankie had opened the Power Plant and Robert Williams opened the Music Box.
 I was resident at the Playground.
-I started at the Playground in about May or June of ’82.
+I started at the Playground in about May or June or '82.

 - Were you a regular at the Warehouse before it closed?

-I’ve never been a really big club person.
-Generally if I’m not playing I don’t go and hang out and see other people.
-A lot of that is due to the fact that it pisses me off that they go to places I don’t think they should be going.
+I've never been a big club person.
+Generally if I'm not playing I do not go and hang out and see other people.
+A lot of that is due to the fact that it pisses me off that they go to places I do not think they should be going.
 There are very few DJs who know how to move a crowd through the night.
 Ronnie I could listen to all day.
-He’d do things and take you to places you couldn’t even imagine.
+He could not imagine.
 You need to be an artist.
-Don’t just play records.
+Do not just play records.

 - What was so good about Ron Hardy's DJing at that point in time?

 Ronnie was very experimental.
-He’d innovate and do things.
+He'd innovate and do things.
 He touched my spirit.
 He felt the same way about my DJing.
-That’s really the spirit of what Chicago DJs are about – our skill level is in a different place.
+That's really the spirit of what Chicago DJs are about - our skill level is in a different place.
 Which is why you can tell a Chicago DJ from pretty much anybody else.
-Like remixing live, we’d battle that way and push each other.
+Like a live remix, we battle that way and push each other.
 That was the difference between Ronnie and Frankie.

 Frankie played music, Ronnie created the music while he was playing.
 I love Frankie to death.
-We’re all part of the movement.
-This is what we used to say: Frankie was a great music selector, but he wasn’t a good mixer.
-He’d train wreck all day long.
+We're all part of the movement.
+This is what we used to say: Frankie was a great music selector, but he was not a good mixer.
+He'd train wreck all day long.
 On the other hand Ronnie was smooth and innovative and creative.
-That’s why you’ve got diehard Ronnie fans and diehard Frankie fans and they generally don’t mix.
+That's why you've got diehard Ronnie fans and diehard Frankie fans and they generally do not mix.

-– How did you first start working with Vince Lawrence?
+- How did you start working with Vince Lawrence?

 Vince came to me.
 He used to come to the Playground.
 His father owned Mitchbal Records.
 As his graduation present, his father allowed him to go into the studio and make a record.
 And this record is known as, "(I Like To Do It In) Fast Cars."

-What he quote unquote “said” was that he was trying to make music like I played at the Playground.
-Back in those days, not having a drum machine, the drummer was playing too fast and it didn’t quite come together the way he thought.
-Vince was always more of a new wave type of guy than a soulful one.
-Anyway, he brought this record to me at the Playground and I did play some new wave records in my set.
+What he quote unquote "said" was that he was trying to make music like I played at the Playground.
+Back in those days, not having a drum machine, the drummer was playing too fast and it did not go well together.
+Vince was always a new wave type or guy than a soulful one.
+Anyway, I brought this record to the Playground and I did play some new wave records in my set.

 We played electronic stuff like Italo disco, from Kraftwerk to Alexander Robotnick.
-I was playing the Go-Go’s, B-52’s, Men Without Hats.
-At that time I didn’t know anybody else who had made a record, so to me it was an honor and I tried to work out a way of making this fit so I’d play it every now and then.
-Somehow Vince got a job working the lights at the club and when I got this drum machine and started incorporating these tracks, which later became “On & On”, into my sets, I wanted to make a record.
+I was playing the Go-Go's, B-52's, Men Without Hats.
+At that time I did not know anybody else who had made a record, so that I would play it every now and then.
+Somehow Vince got a job working at the club and when I got this drum machine and started incorporating these tracks, which later became "On & On", into my sets, I wanted to make a record.
 But I also wanted to write a song first.

 - What was your working relationship with Vince Lawrence like?